We lose more than you think if NASA's climate science is cut

 Editor’s note: This post was updated on Feb.
 21, 2017

-A senior adviser to President-elect Donald Trump is urging the new administration to shut down NASA’s world-leading climate science work.
-The idea, apparently, is that turning away from facts about climate change will make it go away.
+Back in November 2016, a senior adviser to then President-Elect Donald Trump urged the new administration to shut down NASA’s world-leading climate science work.
+The thinking, apparently, was that turning away from facts about climate change would make it go away.

-That would not only be devastating for global efforts to keep our climate safe, but a severe problem for anyone who depends on cutting-edge weather prediction – including farmers, states vulnerable to destructive storms, businesses and our economy as a whole.
+That idea, which is now gaining traction also in Congress, would not only be devastating for global efforts to keep our climate safe, but a severe problem for anyone who depends on cutting-edge weather prediction – including farmers, states vulnerable to destructive storms, businesses and our economy as a whole.

 The problem is that climate and weather research comprises a “seamless suite” of services.
 Advancements in climate modeling support critical weather prediction modeling.

 Since weather prediction and short-term climate prediction (think El Niño, drought and so on) are important to all Americans, cuts to climate research at NASA would have large economic consequences and negative impacts on efforts to protect American lives and property.

 This work is particularly important in dealing with weather disasters occurring across the southern tier of the United Sates.
 And as the climate continues to change, weather prediction will become ever more important for preparedness and planning.

 Cuts to climate research at NASA would have large economic consequences and negative impacts on efforts to protect American lives and property.